aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/image-processing/binarization-otsu-threshold/_index.md

 ---
 title: Binarization with Otsu Threshold in Aspose.PSD for Java
-linktitle: Binarization with Otsu Threshold in Aspose.PSD for Java
+linktitle: Binarization with Otsu Threshold
 second_title: Aspose.PSD Java API
 description: Explore Binarization with Otsu Threshold in Aspose.PSD for Java.
 A powerful image segmentation technique.
 type: docs